loloof64/ChessExercisesManagerRN/README.md

 # Chess exercises manager

-See your favorite chess positions/exercises.
+See your favorite chess positions/exercises on your device.

 ## Thanks